LucileneMartins/pytest_tau_forTesters/README.md

 ## Commands

-To run tests from the command line </br>
+:bulb: To run tests from the command line </br>
 $ python -m pytest </br>

 To run particular test Module </br>